When Will I Get My Tax Refund?

 The IRS also has a mobile app called IRS2Go that can monitor your tax refund status.
 It's available for both iOS and Android and in English and Spanish.

-In the app you're able to see if your return was been received and approved and if a refund was sent.
+In the app you're able to see if your return has been received and approved, and if a refund was sent.

 To log in, you'll need your Social Security number, filing status and the expected amount of your refund.
 The IRS updates the app overnight, so if you don't see a status change, check back the following day.